zooba/PTVS-wiki/Build-Instructions-for-PTVS.md

 Some other prerequisites are included with the source code:

 Our automated tests use a separately installed tool for controlling Visual Studio.
-These can be installed by running **Common\Prerequisites\VSTestHost.msi** for VS 2013, VS 2012, and VS 2010.
+These can be installed by running **Common\Prerequisites\VSTestHost.msi** for all supported Visual Studio versions.

 Finally you'll need to disable strong name verification for the Python Tools binaries.
 This can be done by merging the **Python\Prerequisites\EnableSkipVerification.reg** file (or **Prerequisites\EnableSkipVerificationX86.reg**, depending on your own system).
 This will install registry keys which disable strong name verification for the assemblies built by PTVS.
 If you also want to use the installer you may need to stop and restart the Windows Installer service (from an elevated command prompt, type **net stop "Windows Installer"** and then **net start "Windows Installer"**).